Elementary Teacher Education

 Are there any industry certifications or exams associated with the program?

 There are no exams required for the AA-T Elementary Teacher Education or Educational Aid I or II certificates.
-However, future credentialed teachers and substitute teachers are required to meet a CA Basic Skills Requirement.
-The CBEST Exam is one way to meet this requirement and is often taken around the time of transfer to the University.
-Coursework is a new option to meet basic skills.
+However, future credentialed teachers and substitute teachers are required to meet a CA Basic Skills Requirement which has now been expanded to include BA Degrees.
+In other words, if you earn a BA Degree then you have already met the requirement and do not need to pass any exams.

 Where can I find out about events and activities that are offered on and off campus?